seeq12/qube/index.md

 Watching works in reverse, too - if you've just ended a meeting, we'll (wait a few minutes so you can catch your breath and then) send you a list of people who're interested in talking to you.

-Advanced feature - you can check the list of people you're watching or who are watching you by running `/qube watching` or `/qube watchers` in slack.
-(Type `/qube help` if you need reminders of available slack commands).
+Advanced feature - you can check the list of people you're watching or who are watching you by running `/qube watching` or `/qube watchers` in Slack.
+(Type `/qube help` if you need reminders of available Slack commands).

 ### Intelligent Time Zones